 So, you have decided you would like to welcome a greyhound into your home and have read all you can about it.
 What happens next?

-The Greyhounds as Pets (GAP) Trust works hard to support groups which share its philosophy of the right pet for the right home.
+The Irish Retired Greyhound Trust works hard to support groups which share its philosophy of the right pet for the right home.

 Before you approach an adoption group ask yourself some questions: